 The first half of Episode Seven focuses on a molester who’s been in the area of the dorm and has been exposing himself to women.
 Sumiko-san tells Ritsu to not read while she’s outside because she’s unguarded when she does.
 After some arguing, Ritsu says she has Kazunari.
 Kazunari accompanies Ritsu for three days in a “play boyfriend” role.
 After the three days, the molester has been caught, so Ritsu returns to reading as she walks by herself.

 While Ritsu is at the library, two little girls run up to Sumiko-san and Kazunari and say there’s a weird guy acting like the molester and that he went into the underground.
 At the same time, Ritsu is returning from the library, reading her book as she walks through the underground.
-A molester comes out and tries to get Ritsu’s attention, but she’s so engrossed in her book that she doesn’t.
+A molester comes out and tries to get Ritsu’s attention, but she’s so engrossed in her book that she doesn’t notice.
 The molester grabs her shoulder, but Kazunari gets there and bats the molester’s hand away.
 The other residents of the dorm are also there and punish the molester.